Maxeh/jsAkanoid/README.md

 # jsAkanoid
-JavaScript version of the game Akanoid
+JavaScript version of the game Akanoid.
+The game was created with Angular2.